hanjustin/Backend-Concepts-Study-Notes/README.md

 Step Functions is a state machine service.
 It coordinate multiple AWS services into serverless workflows.
 Easily share data among Lambdas.
 Have a group of lambdas wait for each other.
 Create logical steps.
 Also works with Fargate Tasks.
 EventBridge (CloudWatch Events) is a serverless event bus that makes it easy to connect applications together from your own application, third-party services and AWS services.
 Kinesis is a real-time streaming data service.
 Create Producers which send data to a stream.
 Multiple Consumers can consume data within a stream.
 Use for real-time analytics, click streams, ingesting data from a fleet of IOT Devices
-**Amazon MQ** is a managed message broker service that uses Apache ActiveMQ **Managed Kafka Service (MSK)** a fully managed Apache Kafka service.

-**AWS Organizations** allow the creation of new AWS accounts.
-Centrally manage billing, control access, compliance, security, and share resources across your AWS accounts.

-Root Account User is a single sign-in identity that has complete access to all AWS services and resources in an account.
-Each account has a Root Account User
-Organization Units are a group of AWS accounts within an organization which can also contain other organizational units - creating a hierarchy
-Service Control Policies give central control over the allowed permissions for all accounts in your organization, helping to ensure your accounts stay within your organization's guidelines.

 **What is Compliance-as-code (CaC)?**
 Compliance as code is when we utilize programming to automate the monitoring, enforcing and remediating changes to stay compliant with a compliance programs or expected configuration.